Update as of October 10

-Italy has managed to “control” the virus, but to keep things under control, the government will extend its “emergency status” until October 15th.
+Otherwise, Italy has managed to “control” the virus, but to keep things under control, the government will extend its “emergency status” until January 31, 2021.

-More details and links to online information provided below.
+More details and links to related online information can be found below.

 Palio di Siena

-Your payments on tickets have already been delivered to the respective “ticket owners” (ie those individuals who own or manage the grandstand section, balcony or window where your tickets are located).
-Accordingly your tickets are still valid for use next year.
+All 2020 reservations have been transferred to the respective races in 2021.
+Under provisions provided by the Italian Government, event tickets (nationally) were deemed non-refundable.
+Any 2020 Palio tickets are still valid for use next year.
 Immediate refunds are not available if you are not able to attend next year’s dates, however, with notification, refunds are possible if we are able to resell your tickets and or hotel package.

-Revised Terms & Conditions for New Palio Reservations
+Revised Terms & Conditions for New Palio Accommodation/Ticket Package Reservations

-With consideration to the pandemic situation; With any new 2021 Palio reservation, if notice to cancel is provided before March 1st, 2021, we will provide for a refund of any payments made (net of credit card service charges).
-Or if notice to cancellation is made prior to the March 1st date we can also offer to transfer the reservation (and its payments to the Palio in 2022.
+With consideration to the COVID pandemic situation; With any new 2021 Palio Accommodation/Ticket Package reservation, if notice to cancel (due to COVID travel restrictions) is provided before March 1st, 2021, we will provide for a refund of any payments made (net of credit card service charges).
+Or if notice to cancellation is made prior to the March 1st date we can also offer to transfer the reservation (and its payments to the respective Palio race in 2022).

 After the March 1st date and up until May 29th 2021, if cancellation notice is given, we can provide a 50% refund, the remaining funds could be refunded if we are able to resell the Tickets (ie palio tickets, contrada dinner tickets, trial race tickets).
 After May 29th we must resell the entire package (hotel and tickets) in order to provide a refund.

 Milan La Scala: Many productions of the current Season have been cancelled.
-Information on the rescheduling of any cancelled performance will be published on their website, whereas the 2020/2021 Season will be announced after the summer break (thus sometime in September).
+Information on the rescheduling of any cancelled performance will be published on their website, whereas the 2020/2021 Season will be announced after the summer break (thus anticipated to be in late September).
 For more details: http://www.teatroallascala.org/en/coronavirus.html Refunds are available on cancelled performances.

 Verona Opera: the program for 2020 has been cancelled.
 The performance schedule for 2021 can be viewed here: https://paliotours.com/opera-tickets-italy/ Currently purchased ticket holders can select the same or another performance from the 2021 schedule.
 More details provided here: Verona Opera Tickets

-In addition to the EU member state countries and the UK, as of July 1st there are now 14 (+1*) countries added to the European Union list from which Member States can base their list of safe countries.
-These are Algeria, Australia, Canada, Georgia, Japan, Montenegro, Morocco, New Zealand, Rwanda, Serbia, South Korea, Thailand, Tunisia and Uruguay. *China is also on the EU list, but only on the condition of reciprocal action by the Chinese authorities”.
+As of September 7, EU member state countries (except Croatia, Greece, Malta, Spain, Romania and Bulgaria) are allowed entry to Italy.
+In addition, the UK, Northern Ireland, Andorra and Principality of Monaco are also allowed entry.
+The list of other safe countries currently includes: Algeria, Australia, Canada, Georgia, Japan, Montenegro, Morocco, New Zealand, Rwanda, Serbia, South Korea, Thailand, Tunisia and Uruguay. *China is also on the EU list, but only on the condition of reciprocal action by the Chinese authorities”.

 The United States is not on this initial list.
-The ability to be on the approved list to be reviewed every 2 weeks; For the latest news: The Local.it
+The ability to be on the approved list to be reviewed every 2 weeks.
+Next update expected October 15th.

 Other Useful Information